lior-abadi/damn-vulnerable-defi-solutions/README.md

 - Same as before, prevent relying on a single oracle unless there is no other way!

 **Why are we draining everything?
 Is there a flood?**
+⠀
+⠀
+⠀

+## 10) Free Rider

+### Catch - Hints
+The order, matters.
+That's all we are going to say.

+### Solution
+This level has two main teachings.
+The first one is learning how to perform flashloans from the Uniswap pool and the second one is understanding that the order really matters.
+The main vulnerability on this level resides on the set of lines ```77``` and ```80``` of the ```FreeRiderNFTMarketplace``` contract.
+This marketplace first performs the NFT transfer and then sends the payment to the owner.
+The problem in here is that they transfer the NFT before making the payment.
+It's a matter of ownership, that changes like so:

+*The Poor Alice has an NFT listed on the FreeRiderNFTMarketplace.
+John decides to gather 15 ETH and purchase the NFT.
+The contract will do the following process.
+First, transfer the NFT to John, so now the owner of the NFT is indeed John.
+Then, it will assign the NFT to the new owner and then will pay to that owner.
+The problem is that the owner is now...
+John!
+The contract is damn vulnerable!*

+The other challenge of this contract is understanding how flashloans work.
+But, why do we need a flashloan anyways?
+Well, lets take a look to the solution approach (remember that the attacker starts with 0.5 ETH).

+1) The attacker requests a flashloan by flashwapping ```15 WETH``` from Uniswap.
+2) Unwraps the ```WETH``` into ```ETH```.
+3) Buys all the NFTs with only ```15 ETH```(instead of the ```90 ETH``` meant).
+4) Transfers all the NFTs to the buyer and claims the ```45 ETH``` reward.
+5) Pays back the loan.

+If there was an ```ETH``` flashloan available the process will be the same by starting from step 2) with the asked ETH.

+Uniswap has the chance to request flashswaps.
+They are like flashloans to a certain pair of tokens.
+So, you will only have available the balance of tokens of a certain pair (on this level ```DVT/WETH```).
+The idea is that every swap will work as spot swap if no ```data``` is passed (requiring the swapper to give the counterpart of requested tokens).
+If we pass some ```data```, the DEX will interpret that we are willing to perform a flashswap and will trigger the callback ```uniswapV2Call``` within the requester contract.
+It is extremely important to check not only that the pair exists (flashloaner) but also that the requester was indeed the desired contract to prevent malicious external calls.

+Inside the callback function we can retrieve the passed ```data``` from before and also do whatever we want with the flashloaned amount.
+After we finished performing the desired transactions we must pay the loan back plus a fee.

+The solution is a contract and it can be found within the level folder.

+### Learnings - Mitigations
+- Being extremely careful with the order of the transfers and payments is a must.
+We have to ensure that the transfer of ownership and tokens will be in the desired order and that they won't overlap between each other.

+**Both for Smart Contracts and Food Delivery... the order really matters!**